AeloveRim/aeloverim.github.io/docs/Installation.md

 ### Start Skyrim VR
 That's right - start the game.
 You need to let the game do its initial start up jobs such as creating registry entries and generating default config files.
 Once you've gotten to the main menu you can close the game again.

+## Commonly Failing Downloads
+Downloads from file hosts such as Google Drive and Mega can sometimes be a pain and refuse to download automatically via Wabbajack for reasons unknown.
+Also, Wabbajack has been completely unable to download files from Loverslab lately. **Before launching the installation through wabbajack, make sure to download every file from [this list](Missing%20downloads.html) manually** and put them in your archive download folder.

+Download these files and place them *as they are* into the same folder you will tell Wabbajack to put your downloads in.
+Let me reiterate just to be sure - **do not unzip the archives!**

 ## Wabbajack
 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.
 Grab the Tahrovin from the Wabbajack UI, once its downloaded the initial stuff it needs, Wabbajack will have 2 things for you to do - fill in the installation location and the download location.